top of page

 Understanding exactly what you’re trying to achieve, why, and how best to get there.

-When your goal is no longer to punish yourself into a better body out of desperation, or to force your body to look a certain way without caring what it’s trying to tell you — but rather to love yourself so much that you feel you deserve to treat your body better than you currently are.
+When your goal shifts from punishing yourself into a better body out of desperation to loving yourself so much that you feel you deserve to treat your body better, you start to see real progress.

 Start your journey because you love yourself so much that you can’t keep living in a way that hurts your health, sleep, hormones, and peace of mind.